Skip to main content Skip to accessibility

 Cohabiting Partner

-For a cohabiting partner pension to be paid all of the following conditions must apply for a continuous period of at least 2 years on the date you both sign the nomination form:
+For a cohabiting partner pension to be paid all of the following conditions must apply for a continuous period of at least 2 years on the date you, as a member, die:

 • both you and your cohabiting partner are, and have been, free to marry each other or enter into a civil partnership with each other